-Even though this easy Tomato Florentine Soup recipe is ready in under 20 minutes, it’s infused with flavor from a Parmesan Cheese rind that simmers along with the pasta.
+Even though this easy Tomato Florentine Soup with pasta is ready in under 20 minutes, it will taste like it cooked all day.
+It’s infused with flavor from a Parmesan Cheese rind that simmers along with the pasta.
 Make extra to freeze!

-Florentine is my latest twist on classic tomato soup because I just looooove tomato soup. 🙂 You?
+Florentine is my latest twist on classic tomato soup because I just looooove tomato soup. 🙂 (Not only is it healthy, but it easily rounds out so meals!)

-It’s based on a basic recipe that stands alone.
-It can be made “creamy” by adding a little milk.
+It is a based on classic version that stands alone.
+Make it “creamy” by adding a little milk.
 For another version, stir in fresh basil.
 It’s like a blank palate ready for experimentation.
-(You might want to check out Roasted Tomato Soup with a Spider Web Topping if you have a similar passion.)
+Check out Roasted Tomato Soup with a Spider Web Topping if you have a similar passion for jazzing up your soups.
+It’s also nice with a few Parmesan crisps scattered over the top.

 Yep.
 I know it’s not earth shattering and I certainly didn’t discover it.

-But, owed to the fact that I put fresh Parmesan cheese on just about any plate that crosses my path, we end up with a lot of rinds.
-These go directly into the freezer when it’s too much trouble to grate any more off.
+But, owed to the fact that we put fresh Parmesan cheese on just about any plate that crosses our paths, we end up with a lot of rinds.
+The one shown is quite a bit bigger than I usually use.
+Leftover rinds go directly into the freezer when it’s too much trouble to grate any more off.
 (FYI – You can grate and eat the rind too if you’re up for a little arm work!)

 If I’m making Hearty Vegetable Soup, Pasta Fagioli or any other dish where it would be appropriate to sprinkle Parm over the top, I toss the rind into the pot when bringing things up to a boil.
 As it simmers, a wonderful, cheesy flavor infuses the dish.
 (Depending upon the size of the rind, it will dissolve or else just fish out what’s left with a spoon.)